hellstorm-software/Kult-Rising/readme.md

     - added extension to the back corner of the convenience store
     - doubled the height of the shelves
     - filled in all of the shelves with product
+    - created civilian systems for shopping at gas station
     - created civilian shopping pathing
     - created civilian purchase/checkout system
     - created stocking shelves system